 Signs of spring in Northern Ireland

 Spring heralds the return of longer, brighter days and the promise of warmer weather.
-This is the time to explore the outdoors and make new exciting new discoveries.
+This is the time to explore the outdoors and make exciting new discoveries.

 Our gardens, coast and countryside are full of opportunities to enjoy the colour and energy spring.
 Listen out for birds chirping and bees buzzing.
 See hares ‘boxing’ in fields and woodlands coming alive with nature.
 Enjoy the smells and scents of spring blooms as wild garlic and daffodils make their first appearance.